40 (music producer): Personal life

 In 2005, at the age of 22, Shebib was diagnosed with multiple sclerosis.
 His personal story is prominently featured on the National Multiple Sclerosis Society website, where he outlines his experiences with the disease, hoping that by creating awareness and "improving connections and knowledge about MS, we can end the disease".
 His mother was also diagnosed with multiple sclerosis.
 During the last weeks of his father's life, he and Zella Wolofsky were his dad's primary caregivers.
 He was awarded an honorary Doctorate of Laws (LLD) from York University on October 12, 2022.

-Political Activism
+Political activism

-On Palestine
+Palestine

 In late 2023, Shebib was a signatory on the Artists4Ceasefire letter, a petition calling for a cessation of hostilities in Gaza by Israel.
 He has spoken about being "distraught" by the events in the region.
 In an interview with Rolling Stone MENA, he revealed that he personally got Drake to sign the letter as well.
 This action was noted for its significance, as Drake, who is Jewish, was one of the most prominent artists to sign the letter.

-On Lebanon
+Lebanon

 Shebib has also demonstrated support for Lebanon, his father's home country.
 Following the 2020 Beirut port explosion, the OVO fashion label, co-owned by Shebib, released a line of hoodies and T-shirts with all proceeds going to the Lebanese Red Cross to aid victims of the disaster.
 The apparel featured the OVO owl logo with the Lebanese flag embedded within it.